oduameh/Hyper-docs/Webhooks.md

 ### Common event types

-The Cloud agent sends webhook notifications for events related to protocol state changes in the [Connect](https://hyperledger-identus.github.io/docs/tutorials/connections/connection), [Issue](https://hyperledger-identus.github.io/docs/tutorials/credentials/didcomm/issue), [Presentation](https://hyperledger-identus.github.io/docs/tutorials/credentials/didcomm/present-proof) flows, and also [DID publication](https://hyperledger-identus.github.io/docs/tutorials/dids/publish) state changes.
-These events allow you to track the progress and updates within these flows in real-time.

-The `id` field of the common event structure is the unique identifier (UUID) of the event and is randomly generated at event creation time.

-The `ts` field contains the timestamp (date \+ time) at which the event was created.

-The `walletId` field contains information about the wallet from which the event originates.

-The `type` field indicates to which flow/process the received event is related, and hence the type of JSON payload that can be expected in the inner `data` field.
-Possible values are:
+The `id` field contains the unique event identifier, `ts` records the timestamp, and `walletId` identifies the wallet that produced the event.
+The `type` field maps to the protocol that triggered the notification.
+Possible values include:

 | Value | Description |
 | :---- | :---- |